strimzi/strimzi-kafka-operator/README.md

 with [Source-to-Image (S2I)](https://docs.openshift.org/3.6/creating_images/s2i.html#creating-images-s2i) framework to create new Docker images.
 OpenShift Build takes a builder image with the S2I support together with source code and/or binaries provided by the user and uses them to build a new Docker image.
-The newly created docker Image will be stored in OpenShift's local Docker repository and can be used in deployments.
+The newly created Docker Image will be stored in OpenShift's local Docker repository and can be used in deployments.
 The Barnabas project provides a Kafka Connect S2I builder image [`enmasseproject/kafka-connect-s2i`](https://hub.docker.com/r/enmasseproject/kafka-connect-s2i/) which takes user-provided binaries (with plugins and connectors) and creates a new Kafka Connect image.
 This enhanced Kafka Connect image can be used with our [Kafka Connect deployment](#kafka-connect).